mkalka1/mkalka1.github.io/index.md

 <strong>Manish Kalkar</strong><br>
 Bachelors – Engineering | MBA – Marketing | MS – Data Science<br>

-Currently located about 25 miles southwest of Houston, TX, I work for Discover Financial Services that run the business units - Discover Card, PULSE Network, Consumer Banking, Home Loans and Student Loans.
-While managing enterprise wide programs to make a difference within Payment Industry, we deal with the transactional data on the every day basis.
+Currently located about 25 miles southwest of Houston, TX, I work for Discover Financial Services that run the Discover Card, PULSE Debit Network, Consumer Banking, and Home Loans.
+While managing enterprise wide programs, we ultimately deal with the terabytes of transactional data.
 This is what motivated me to explore world of Data Science and Artificial Intelligence.

 <strong>Technical Skills</strong>